tsdiokno/abl/content/docs/roma-11.md

 [^4]: But what was God’s answer to him?
 I have left seven thousand for myself who have not bowed down to Baal.

-[^5] Kaya sa parehong paraan, may mga natitirang ding pinili ayon sa habag.
+[^5] Kaya sa parehong paraan, may mga natitirang ding pinili ayon sa kagandahang-loob.

 [^5]: In the same way, then, there is also at the present time a remnant chosen by grace.

-[^6] At kung ito ay ayon sa habag, hindi ito ayon sa gawa; o hindi na magiging habag ang habag.
+[^6] At kung ito ay ayon sa kagandahang-loob, hindi ito ayon sa gawa; o hindi na magiging kagandahan ng loob ang kagandahang-loob.

 [^6]: Now if by grace, then it is not by works; otherwise grace ceases to be grace.